carbonetes/jacked/DEVELOPING.md

 5. Create a pull request (PR) from your branch to the main Jacked repository.
 Be sure to include a clear description of your changes in the PR.

 ## Testing
+- Write unit tests and, where applicable, integration tests for your code.
-Jacked has a suite of tests to ensure its functionality.
-You can run the tests using the following command:
+- Ensure that all tests pass before submitting a PR.
+To run the project's tests, use the following command:
 ```bash
 go test ./...
 ```
-Make sure all tests pass before submitting a pull request.
+**Note**: Make sure all tests pass before submitting a pull request.
+- Add tests for bug fixes or new features, and update existing tests as needed.

+## Documentation
+- Keep code comments, function/method signatures, and user-facing documentation up to date.
+- Document code that is not self-explanatory or may be unclear to others.
+- Maintain a clear and organized project documentation.

+## Continuous Integration (CI)
+- Our CI pipeline runs automated tests, code linting, and other checks.
+- Ensure that your code passes all CI checks before creating a PR.

 ## Code Style
 Please adhere to the project's coding standards and style guidelines to maintain consistency throughout the codebase.
 We recommend following [Go's official coding style and conventions](https://google.github.io/styleguide/go/).